 The number of participants is limited to 40 students.
 Applicants will be selected according to their experience qualification and scientific interest BASED ON WHAT WRITTEN IN THE "Reason for participation" FIELD OF THE REGISTRATION FORM.
 Please indicate your Python level in the registration form and if you would like to attend a preliminary Python course the days before the tutorial.

-An evening buffet will be offered by the tutorial sponsors to all participants on the second day of the course.
+An evening buffet will be offered by the H2020 MaX Centre of Excellence to all participants on the second day of the course.

 The tutorial will take place at CINECA in Bologna.
 Information on how to go to CINECA, can be found at the following link https://www.cineca.it/en/content/how-reach-us-bologna